NJ Saltwater Reg. Summary

 Blue Claw Crabs

-2. Crabs may be taken recreationally with hand lines, manually operated collapsible traps or scoop nets without a license.
-A non-commercial crab pot license is required for the use of not more than two (2) non-collapsible Chesapeake-style crab pots or two (2) trot lines to harvest crabs.
+1. Crabs may be taken recreationally with hand lines, manually operated collapsible traps or scoop nets without a license.
+A non-commercial crab pot license is required for the use of not more than two non-collapsible Chesapeake-style crab pots (see illustration on page 23) or two trot lines to harvest crabs.
+See page 23 for the non-commercial crab pot license information.

-10. No crab pot shall be placed in any area that would obstruct or impede navigation or in any creek less than 50-feet wide.
+9. No crab pot shall be placed in any area that would obstruct or impede navigation or in any creek less than 50 feet wide.

-11. Only the owner, his agent or a law enforcement officer may raise or remove contents of a legally set fishing device.
+10. Only the owner or a law enforcement officer may raise or remove contents of a legally set fishing device.

 Delaware Bay and tributaries--